erikdahlstrand/redraw/README.md

 Type: `string` (optional)

-Adds css attribute to the toolbar button elements.
+Adds class attribute to the toolbar button elements.
-Default button class is *redraw_btn*.
+Default button class is *redraw-btn*.
 Additional classes specified by buttonCss will not replace it.

 ##### buttonActiveClass